 Throughout the year, we organize various types of events:

-• Events focused on “prevention, solidarity, and citizenship,”such as fundraising drives for Pink October, the Telethon, or Sidaction.
+- Events focused on “prevention, solidarity, and citizenship,”such as fundraising drives for Pink October, the Telethon, or Sidaction.

 Why did you personally choose the Orthoptics program, and what does the association offer students in this program?

-How do I join AMEO?
+How do I become a member of AMEO?

 To join AMEO, you must be an orthoptics student in Montpellier.
-The membership fee is €3 per year.
-To join, simply submit a request at the association’s office located on the ADV campus!
+The membership fee is 3€ per year.
+To join, simply submit your application at the association’s office located on the ADV campus!

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

-The election of the 2020–2021 executive board will take place at the end of June during the handover general meeting.
+The election of the 2020–2021 executive board takes place at the end of June during the handover general meeting.
 Each slate running for the new executive board will present its rationale and plans.
 Each year, the executive board consists of at least one president, a secretary, a treasurer, a vice president in charge of communications, a vice president in charge of networking, a vice president in charge of partnerships, vice presidents in charge of events, and a vice president in charge of prevention, citizenship, and solidarity.

 Twitter: AMEOrthoptistes